 Add pumpkin puree, light coconut milk, nutritional yeast, arrowroot, salt, ground mustard and garlic powder to a high-powered blender.

 Blend on high, scraping the sides as needed, until ingredients are well-incorporated.

 Transfer pumpkin sauce to a saucepan.

-Cook over medium heat, whisking continuously until heated throughout (approximately 7 minutes).
+Cook over medium heat, stirring or whisking frequently, until heated throughout.